Welcome to MItra

 MItra is an AI-powered, multilingual, voice-enabled, open-source capability designed to listen at scale, capture community discussions and micro-improvement stories, and gather feedback or perceptions.

-MItra works in local languages and dialects, requires no literacy or prior digital experience, and is built as a lightweight progressive web application that works without high-speed internet.
+MItra works in local languages and dialects, requires low literacy or digital exposure, and is built as a lightweight progressive web application that works with limited bandwidth.

 Overview